 Let’s look at an example of how this could work:

 Sometimes it is necessary to update Tax Forms.
-For example, the Box amounts may have to be adjusted because of some accounting change, or the wrong Box was selected for the previous import and needs to change.
+For example, the Box amounts may have to be adjusted because of some accounting change, or the wrong Box was selected for the previous import and needs to change, or because of duplicates.

 This file would be interpreted as indicating that you wanted to update the form with the Payable Tax Form ID for the recipient with the Payable Worker ID, with the Box 7 amounts provided.

-Filed forms that need adjustments must be handled through a corrections process.
+Filed forms that need adjustments must be handled through a correction process.
 This ensures that both recipients and the IRS are given the updated forms.
-Correcting forms in the UI one at a time is easy if you have just a few corrections to make, however when you have a lot of them, it may be easier to handle through the import process.
+Correcting forms in the UI one at a time is easy if you have just a few corrections to make, however when you have a large number of forms to correct, it may be easier to handle through the import process.

 Once you have everything corrected, you can now import the forms again, but this time select Corrections in the Import Action choice.
 When successful, this process will set the current forms into a state of "Correction Pending", and create new forms that will correct them.

-It is important to note that you're not done yet - after the corrections are created, there's still the matter of filing them.
-Ensure that the data is corrected properly, that you have resolved the validation warnings, and then file the forms.
-The recipients will get their corrected copies, and the IRS will get updated as well.
+It is important to note that you're not done yet - after the corrections are created, there's still the matter of e-filing and delivering them.
+Ensure that the data is corrected properly, that you have resolved the validation warnings, and then e-file and deliver the forms.
+The recipients will get their corrected copies, and the IRS will get updated copies as well.